hyperledger-solang/solang/docs/language.rst

   to be overloaded.

 - Solang generates WebAssembly rather than EVM.
-This means that the ``assembly {}`` using EVM instructions is not supported.
+This means that the ``assembly {}`` statement using EVM instructions is not supported, and probably never will be.

 .. note::